SAP/stewardci-core/docs/secrets/Secrets.md

 __:warning: Warning:__ Any code that gets executed by a pipeline AND has access to the Kubernetes service account token can read all image pull secrets!
 This is especially important to consider if untrusted code may get executed, e.g. a pipeline processing pull requests from untrusted users.

+The following code has access to image pull secrets:

 - Any code running in the Jenkinsfile Runner container, because this container has the service account token mounted.
 - Any code running in additional containers that have the service account token mounted.